qianduoduolr/FGVC/README.md

 ## :star: News
 - *2023.07.14:*  Our paper "Learning Fine-Grained Features for Pixel-wise Video Correspondences" is accepted to ICCV 2023.
 The code for inference and training will be released as soon as possible.

+- *2023.10.04:*  We have released the code and models of the paper "Learning Fine-Grained Features for Pixel-wise Video Correspondences".

 ## Overview